GlebCoder/python-project-lvl1/README.md

 https://asciinema.org/a/0z95rvcKEHCMSiFM4jaYn7WMP - a video recoding of the brain-even game

 https://asciinema.org/a/NmU2lPrYfI2goWiaCNUEfw0qV -a video recording of the brain-calc game

+https://asciinema.org/a/BYyX0iDvE0iy7xBuiCkovRCO1 - a video recording of the brain-gcd game